AP source: Suspect in Portland death killed by investigators

 Federal agents from the FBI and the U.S. Marshals Service had located Reinoehl on Thursday after a warrant was issued for his arrest.
 During the encounter, Reinoehl was shot by a law enforcement officer who was working on the federal task force, the official said.

 The official said Reinoehl had pulled a gun during the encounter and was shot by law enforcement.
 The official could not discuss the matter publicly and spoke to the AP on condition of anonymity.

+The U.S. Marshals Service fugitive task forces, comprised of deputy marshals, other federal agents and local law enforcement officers from a variety of agencies, are responsible for apprehending violent felons and other wanted suspects.

+Lt.
+Ray Brady, with the Thurston County sheriff’s office, declined to identify the person shot but said he was armed and had left his apartment complex just before the shooting while authorities were conducting surveillance.
+He said he didn’t know if the man had fired on law enforcement.

 Reinoehl had described himself in a social media post as “100% ANTIFA,” suggested the tactics of counter-protesters amounted to “warfare,” and had been shot at one protest and cited for having a gun at another.